srijith13/mcomme_assignment/readme.md

 - **Coupon validity**: The check of expiration should be done also during the _get_coupons_ api call.
 - Expiration of coupon should be based on both date and time there by giving more flexibility.
 - Addition of Docker for easy deployment and have standardized units.
+- Test cases are currently written for two functions that had the most business logic and only success flows are written.
+Need to write test cases for failures, null conditions and possible edge cases.

 ## **Database Schema:**
 ```sh